 Strict competency and ethics requirements, overseen by a professional standards-setting and certification body, do exist.
 The title of Certified Financial Planner® professional is restricted by law to those who have met and continue to meet clearly defined and enforced standards of competence, ethics and performance.
-CFP® professionals have had to demonstrate their financial planning competence through extensive education, a rigorous standardized national examination process, comprehensive continuing education requirements and accountability to Financial Planning Standards Council for a code of ethics, practice standards and the rules and regulations of a professional body.
-But while today there are 17,000 CFP professionals across Canada, certification is voluntary, which is not good enough to protect consumers, according to Financial Planning Standards Council’s President & CEO Cary List.
+CFP® professionals have had to demonstrate their financial planning competence through extensive education, a rigorous standardized national examination process, comprehensive continuing education requirements and accountability to FP Canada for a code of ethics, practice standards and the rules and regulations of a professional body.
+But while today there are 17,000 CFP professionals across Canada, certification is voluntary, which is not good enough to protect consumers, according to FP Canada’s President & CEO Cary List.

 “The ongoing lack of clarity in the current environment as to who is permitted to hold themselves out as a financial planner leaves Canadians extremely vulnerable,” says Mr. List.
 “Today’s consumers are in the most precarious financial position we have experienced in decades, yet outside of Quebec, there are no legislated competence or qualification requirements in Canada regarding who may call themselves financial planners or offer financial planning services.
 It’s the wild west.”

 In the absence of any government regulation, how can you be sure that you are being appropriately served and protected by a professional financial planner who is suitably qualified and held accountable for their professional qualifications and ethics?